Psychiatry of intellectual disability (PID)

 There may also be opportunities to work overseas.
 Opportunities for private work are limited.

 - Job market and vacancies Expand / Collapse

 This section provides useful information about the availability of jobs, how to find vacancies and sources of further information.

 Job market information

-The competition ratio (CR) for core psychiatry training (CT1), the first stage in the training (post-foundation), in 2015 was 1.42.
-The competition ratio (CR) to Psychiatry of Intellectual Disability Training in 2015 was 0.84 (NHS Specialty Training, 2015).
+In 2016 the competition ratio (CR) for core psychiatry training (CT1), the first stage in the training (post-foundation), was 1.50, and for ST4 Psychiatry of Intellectual Disability training it was 0.76 (NHS Specialty Training, 2016).

 52% of entrants to core psychiatry training in 2013 were women (HEE 2013).
 At present 41% of psychiatrists are women (HSCIC 2013).

 6% of consultant psychiatrists specialise in intellectual disability psychiatry.

 In 2014 there was an in-depth review of the whole psychiatric workforce by the Centre for Workforce Intelligence (CfWI), which is published on gov.uk.

 For information regarding Scotland, Wales and Northern Ireland please click on the links below.